 Step 5: A Horizon Casualty Services Case Manager will be assigned to you and will serve as your personal service representative.
 The Case Manager will contact you to address concerns regarding your medical care.
 They are also responsible for coordinating your treatment with the PCP and Human Resources to ensure your appropriate medical care and prompt return to work.
 If you are not contacted by a case manager within 2 days of your date of injury (excluding Saturday and Sunday) please contact Human Resources at 856-256-4134, SOM HR 856-566-6162.

 Step 6: When you are released from the PCP you must report to Human Resources before reporting to your work site.
 You are required to bring medical documentation with you from the PCP releasing you to return to work.

 Your Personal Case Manager In addition to a Worker's Compensation Primary Care Physician, injured employees are assigned a personal case manager.
 Each case manager is a Registered Nurse experienced in managing medical care and return-to-work plans for injured workers.
 He/she will serve as a personal service contact with Horizon Casualty Services to help facilitate your recovery.
 You may contact your case manager with any questions at 1-800-985-7777.

-Personal Identification Card A Worker's Compensation identification card will be completed and issued to you by the Office of Human Resources.
+Personal Identification Card A Worker's Compensation identification card will be completed and issued to you when you complete the injury reports.
 This identification card must be presented when you obtain medical services or prescription drugs in connection with a job-related injury or illness.
 You are the only person authorized to use the ID card.
 Please keep the ID card with you at all times.